 I also have done some project-specific site photography, using my Canon Digital Rebel XT camera.
-While most of those examples are more functional than compelling, in the context of this portfolio, I have included a recent example which combines photography and layout/design.
+While most of those examples are more functional than compelling, in the context of this portfolio, I have included as the first item a recent example which combines photography and layout/design.

 digital brochure (InDesign CS3)

 Twelve Zodiac-themed sculptures which jazzed up some of downtown Bellingham’s streets in the summer of 2010 were created in recent years by Chihuahuan artist Sebastián (Enrique Carbajal González) and brought to Bellingham by the efforts of the Sculpture Northwest association.
 When I read in August 2010 that these sculptures were only a temporary installation, I felt an urgent need to document their “moment” here.
 Places that are temporarily transformed have additional mystique, both to those who are present to see the alternate version in person and to others who learn of them afterward, and photography is crucial to providing a glimpse to the latter of what the former experienced.
 When I showed a quick assortment of these photos to a friend on the other side of the globe, they completely failed to make an impression…so I arranged them in a gallery that would emphasize the visual impact of each sculpture but also show it in its temporary local context.

 Bergen County Zoological Park—Proposed Canyon Country Exhibit illustration

 2006 | client: Jones & Jones Architects and Landscape Architects, Ltd